goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Rebuilding a whole docker image from cache can be nearly instantaneous if done correctly.
 The less updated instructions should be at the top of your Dockerfile and the ones constantly changing (like app code) should be at the bottom.

-**Otherwise:** Docker build will be very long, and consume lot of resources even when making tiny changes
+**Otherwise:** Docker build will be very long and consume lot of resources even when making tiny changes

 🔗 [**Read More: Leverage caching to reduce build times**](/sections/docker/use-cache-for-shorter-build-time.md)

 <br /><br /><br />

 ## ![✔] 8.9.
 Use explicit image reference, avoid `latest` tag

-**TL;DR:** The `latest` tag can be misleading, and is subject to much confusion.
-Developers are often led to believe that specifying the latest tag will provide them with the most recent image in the repository, however this is not the case.
+**TL;DR:** The `latest` tag can be misleading and is subject to much confusion.
+Developers are often led to believe that specifying the `latest` tag will provide them with the most recent image in the repository however this is not the case.
 Using a digest guarantees that every instance of the service is running exactly the same code.

 In addition, referring to an image tag means that the base image is subject to change, as image tags cannot be relied upon for a deterministic install.
 Instead, if a deterministic install is expected, a SHA256 digest can be used to reference an exact image.